utdata/csvkit-nicar/README.md

 ## csvkit

 Now we'll concentrate the power of csvkit.
-If you want more information on any of hte commands we use, read the documenation at https://csvkit.rtfd.org.
+If you want more information on any of the commands we use, read the documentation at https://csvkit.rtfd.org.

 ### csvcut -n